This character sheet is for the Mega Man Battle Network

 - Too Dumb to Live: See Cloud Man's entry.

 Member of the Autonavis known as Darkloids.
 He speeks in Greek terms and by far the more crueler of them.
 He is also responsible for capturing MegaMan's and ProtoMan's/Colonel and turning them into Darkloids.

-Suicide Attack: He blows himself up to take out MegaMan's, Medi/ToadMan and ProtoMan/Colonel, while he fails to delete the former names mention, he succeeds in getting the team leader who is then revived into a Darkloid for the next area, and as a insult to injury he is a Darkloid and can constantly be revived.
+- Suicide Attack: He blows himself up to take out MegaMan, Meddy/ToadMan and ProtoMan/Colonel, while he fails to delete the former names mentioned, he succeeds in getting the team leader who is then revived into a Darkloid for the next area, and as a insult to injury he is a Darkloid and can constantly be revived.

-Too Dumb to Live: After their debut, he and Blizzardman decided to freeze the room where Lan and a good number of his friends were at, unfortuantly those friends consisted of, a wood-element navi an element Cloudman is weak against, a fire element navi, an Asteroid navi obsessed with explosions and one with with superior strength.
+- Too Dumb to Live: In the anime, he and Blizzardman decided to freeze the room where Lan and a good number of his friends were at, unfortuantly those friends consisted of, a wood-element navi an element Cloudman is weak against, a fire element navi, an Asteroid navi obsessed with explosions and one with with superior strength.
 Combined with MegaMan, CloudMan barely manages to escape as Blizzardman is deleted.

-In the games, is a wild navi that believes he is as free as a bird for having no operator.
-In the anime, is a Darkloid under the command of Dark Rockman.
+In the games, a wild Navi that believes he is as free as a bird for having no operator.
+In the anime, a Darkloid under the command of Dark Rockman.